trvrb/sismid/README.md

 # Description

-**Short course taught by [Sarah Cobey](http://cobeylab.uchicago.edu/) and [Trevor Bedford](http://bedford.io/) for [SISMID 2019](http://www.biostat.washington.edu/suminst/sismid).**
+**Short course taught by [Sarah Cobey](http://cobeylab.uchicago.edu/) and [Trevor Bedford](http://bedford.io/) for [SISMID 2021](https://si.biostat.washington.edu/suminst/sismid).**

 This module provides an introduction to modeling antigenically diverse pathogen populations.
 The first part of the course will introduce multistrain compartmental models and potential mechanisms of competition.
 These simple models will be contrasted with models with more complex assumptions (e.g., multiple forms of immunity and spatial structure).
 We will review how to statistically fit multistrain models to longitudinal data from individuals and time series data from populations.
 The second part of the course will show how, using the coalescent as a neutral expectation, evolutionary pressures can be quantified using sequence data.
 We will detail bioinformatic methods to build phylogenies, quantify selective pressures and estimate pathogen population structure.
 Methods to measure pathogen phenotypic similarity and antigenic evolution, such as antigenic cartography, will be introduced.
 Assumes material from Module 2 (Mathematical Models of Infectious Diseases).
-Material from Module 14 (Evolutionary Dynamics and Molecular Epidemiology of Viruses) would be helpful, but not required.
+Material from Module 14 (Evolutionary Dynamics and Molecular Epidemiology of Viruses) would complement course material, but is not required.

 # Outline